top of page

 International Garden

-This shows that there are needs to be addressed in this population – which requires designing a response framework; a coordinated approach that takes into consideration the risks and strengths embedded in their migrant, racial, ethnic, and cultural positions, as well as the structures that frame their lives in DPs.
-This framework should also create an enabling environment for the families to rebuild their agency, and direct/co-direct the interventions that are relevant and acceptable to them.
+There is a need for a coordinated approach by stakeholders in this field towards designing responses tailored to the needs of this population.
+Importantly, though the literature on asylum seekers and refugees tends to be lacking and passive, there are also huge strengths, resilience, and agency.
+Therefore, responses need to be framed by a conceptual framework that is holistic, and takes into consideration the risks and strengths embedded in their migrant/racial/ethnic/cultural positions, as well as the structures that frame their lives in DPs.
+This framework should also create an enabling environment for families to rebuild their agency and direct or co-direct interventions that are relevant and acceptable to them.

-These interventions therefore need to be framed within a human rights perspective, prioritizing human dignity and value, as opposed to a charity model.
+These interventions need to be framed within a human rights perspective that prioritizes human dignity and value, as opposed to a charity model.

-Our current project, the International Garden, is premised on creating a ‘safe space’ at Ardfoyle, Ballintemple, where families living in DPs that we work with at Nano Nagle Place, can grow food from their own countries in solidarity with local community groups.
+The current project is premised on creating a ‘safe space’ at Ardfoyle, Ballintemple, Blackrock – where families living in DPs can create an International Garden to grow food from their own countries in solidarity with local community groups.

 The Aim

-The aim is to provide asylum seekers/refugees/migrants in general an opportunity to be involved in gardening work in cooperation with local members of the community towards supporting their wellbeing and integration into society.
-The objective is to work towards creating a network of gardens in close proximity to the DPs in Cork, that are independently run but in consultancy with a committee from this group.
-The model becomes the connecting tool within these network of communities and across other ethnic minority groups involved in community garden.
+The aim is to provide asylum seekers, refugees, and migrants in general, an opportunity to be involved in gardening work in cooperation with local members of the community, towards supporting their wellbeing and integration into society.
+The objective is to work towards creating a network of gardens in close proximity to the DPs in Cork, that would be independently run but in consultancy with a committee from this group.
+This model becomes the connecting tool within this network of communities, and across other ethnic minority groups involved in the community garden.

 Project Partners